spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-dynamic-multiple-stores.md

 1. Configuration stores will be created in the database.
 To configure stores, see [Dynamic multiple stores installation and configuration](/docs/scos/dev/feature-integration-guides/202212.0/dynamic-multiple-stores.html).
 2. Optional: Define store-specific configuration:
-  1. For one or more stores you've defined in database, define a separate, store-specific configuration.
+  a.
+For one or more stores you've defined in database, define a separate, store-specific configuration.
 For example, `config/Shared/config-default_docker_de.php` is the configuration file for the `DE` store in the docker environment.
-  2. To apply the defined, store-specific configuration, adjust the related deploy file in the `environment` section.
+  b.
+To apply the defined, store-specific configuration, adjust the related deploy file in the `environment` section.

   In the following example, the `docker_de` environment name points to the `config/Shared/config-default_docker_de.php` store-specific configuration file.
 For more information about this deploy file parameter, see the [environment](/docs/scos/dev/the-docker-sdk/{{site.version}}/deploy-file/deploy-file-reference-1.0.html#environment):